akshatrb/ARL/README.md

  ARL stands for Automatic Room Lighting.

 The aim of this project is to automatically turn on or off the lights/appliances in a room on detecting any human movement.
-This project will be implemented using the 8051 Microcontroller, Infrared (IR) sensors and other components.
+This project is implemented using the 8051 Microcontroller, Infrared (IR) sensors and other components.

 When a person tries to enter the room, Sensor 1 detects the person first and then Sensor 2.